Did You Know

 We are committed to providing you with products 100% FREE OF ANTIBIOTICS.
 We started this journey in 1996 and have been consistent with our values.
 What does no antibiotics mean?
 Our antibiotic-free chickens are grown on local farms by family farmers chosen due to their commitment in raising healthy animals WITHOUT the use of antibiotics

 Like us, birds come in various shapes and sizes.
-The size of the bird is contingent upon the number of days the bird has been on the farm which can range from anywhere between 42 to 58 days.
+The size of the bird is contingent upon the number of days.

 It is our ethical responsibility to provide the utmost care for our animals.
 All chicken houses consist of controlled, cage-less areas that provide adequate space, fresh air, and clean water that is readily available for all our chickens.
 We are dedicated in providing our chickens with an all-natural feed and ensuring they are raised in a safe and comfortable environment.

 By carefully hand-deboning fresh chicken products, we can ensure superior quality consistently across all our offerings.
 This manual process allows us to control the cuts of meat and improves the overall quality of bone removal in comparison to mechanical methods.

 On a frequent and regular basis, the Shar’i Zabihah Committee of Islamic Social Services conduct random inspection visits to Crescent Foods’ Slaughtering and Processing facilities to determine Halal compliance.
 They renew this certificate only after a thorough, certified inspection is complete.

 All Crescent products are certified to be pure Halal by the highest national standards set in North America and around the world.
 This means the birds are raised on all-vegetarian feed, they are treated and processed in the most humane of ways, and are free of preservatives, artificial ingredients, hormones, antibiotics and color additives.